Admissions

 Timeline

-- First week in March – A select group of applicants are invited to interview for the 30 seats available in the MS CPD
+- Mid-February – A select group of applicants are invited to interview for up to 30 seats available in the MS CPD

-- Mid-March – Interviews are conducted by Zoom; interviews are rated using a common point system and the score is added to the overall application score
+- End of February – Virtual interviews are conducted by Admissions Committee; interviews are rated using a common point system and the score is added to the overall application score

-- End of March – First week in April – Offers of admissions sent by email
+- Early-March – Offers of admissions sent by email

 How to Apply